<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 Learn how to choose the right degree of hazard for your labels with the NFPA Diamond Label Chart by Duralabel, and discover which Personal Protective Equipment (PPE) may be needed to stay safe in an emergency.

-A numerical ranking system is not used in the white diamond.
-While you may see a variety of symbols in the white diamond area, such as the symbol for radioactivity, NFPA 704 only defines three symbols that must be used:
+A numerical ranking system is not used in the white section of the NFPA 704 diamond.
+While you may see a variety of symbols in the white area, NFPA 704 defines three symbols that must be used on the NFPA triangle:

 W indicates a material that reacts unusually strong with water, which means that the material will explode or burn violently when exposed to water.
 Some examples include: